 Judith AlderArtist, Curator, Event organiser, Lecturer / academic, Researcher

 Are we entering a new scientific age in which immortality might actually become a reality?
 Would we really want to live for ever?
 What difference would it make if we never died?
-These are some of the questions which I’m asking as part of my new research project which sets out to explore man’s ongoing quest for immortality.
+These are some of the questions which I’m asking as part of The New Immortals project which sets out to explore man’s ongoing quest for immortality.

-- The New Immortals (What Difference Would It Make If We Never Died?) - a curatorial research project publicly funded by a Grant for the Arts from The National Lottery through Arts Council England
+- 2016 The New Immortals (What Difference Would It Make If We Never Died?) - a curatorial research project and exhibition at Phoenix Brighton, publicly funded by a Grant for the Arts from The National Lottery through Arts Council England

 - Director, Blue Monkey Network, an artists' network based at Towner, Eastbourne